 Back to Kosovo - British veterans of first NATO mission return after 20 years

 Troops serving with NATO’s original 'KFOR' (Kosovo Force) mission have made an emotional return to the disputed territory for the first time since 1999 – to complete a personal pilgrimage to the precise locations where they served twenty years ago.

 The pair of British officers from the Allied Rapid Reaction Corps completed the trip to witness the progress made in the country since 1999, with a visit to the capital Pristina, as well as to the two locations where they had been originally based - Lipljan and Podujevo.

-mission in 1999 was commanded by the UK-led corps, which had been stood up for the task given its recent operational experience from the Bosnia conflict only a couple of years earlier.
+The first KFOR mission in June 1999 was commanded by the UK-led corps, which had been stood up for the task given its recent operational experience from the Bosnia conflict only a couple of years earlier.

 By pure coincidence, our two Kosovo veterans, Lieutenant Colonel Nathan Webber of the Royal Artillery and Royal Air Force officer Squadron Leader Owen Newman, find themselves serving with the ARRC once again at the very moment it marks twenty years since it commanded the ground intervention in Kosovo.

 Owen Newman looks at the scrubby field on the edge of Lipljan village and attempts to piece together the site’s 1999 layout from memory.